saramasarone/saramasarone/README.md

 Hey, I’m @saramasarone, a Senior ML Researcher/Engineer @IgnotaLabs and I hold a PhD from The Alan Turing Institute!
-I currently build models and pipelines for drug discovery.
+I currently build models and pipelines for toxicology in drug discovery.
 For any enquiry, please get in touch at sara.masarone@ignotalabs.ai or smasarone@turing.ac.uk